bendemaree/ruby_mailman/README.md

 ## Setup

 - Add `gem ruby_mailman` to your service
+- `bundle install --path ./vendor/bundle`

+## Local Setup and Running Tests

+- Clone the repo
+- `bundle install --path ./vendor/bundle`
-- `bundle install`
+- `bundle exec rake`

 ## Development

 To work on the gem:

-- Clone this repo
+- Fork this repo
-- run `bundle install --path ./vendor/bundle`
-- run `bundle exec rake setup_development`
-- run `bundle exec rake` to run all the tests and make sure all is well
+- Submit your changes through a pull request
+- Tests are required for any pull requests

+## License

+© Regents of the University of Minnesota.
+All rights reserved.